 Primary Care Physician

-Primary care doctors include internists, family practice physicians, and pediatricians, who treat children.
-These doctors can also continue their study in a subspecialty such as allergy and immunology.
-Young and older adults with eczema can see an internist for an evaluation of the skin condition while adults and children can see a family practice physician or pediatrician for an examination.
-If necessary, these doctors can refer you to the appropriate specialist for treatment.
+Primary care doctors include internists, family practice doctors, and pediatricians who treat children.
+Most people begin their medical treatment here.
+Young and older adults with eczema can see an internist for an evaluation of the skin condition, while adults and children can see a family practice physician or pediatrician for an examination.
+If necessary, these doctors can refer you to a specialist for treatment.

-A dermatologist is a medical doctor who specializes in treating the medical, surgical, and cosmetic conditions of the skin, hair, and nails.
-Dermatologists will be able to diagnose eczema and prescribe the appropriate treatment for a child, teen, or adult suffering from chronic skin condition.
-This will most likely include medications to target specific symptoms as well as behavior changes to help control symptoms.
-If there is another underlying health condition such as asthma or hay fever, he or she can refer the child or adult to the appropriate specialist.
+A dermatologist is a doctor who specializes in conditions of the skin, hair, and nails.
+Dermatologists will be able to diagnose eczema and prescribe the right treatment for a child, teen, or adult with the chronic skin condition.
+This will most likely include medicine to target specific symptoms, either topical (applied to the skin) or oral (taken by mouth).
+The doctor will also suggest behavioral changes to help control your symptoms.
+If there is another underlying problem, such as asthma or hay fever, he or she can refer you to the right specialist.